Payouts API

 Webhook flow

-Webhooks provide updates on any changes in the state of the payouts.
+For payouts, webhooks provide updates on any changes in the state of the payouts.
 The Payouts API sends them regardless of whether the payout succeeded or failed.

 Webhook flow.